 - dryness and irritation of the throat, irritation of the nasal mucous membranes, often described as a runny, blocked or stuffy nose

 - poor concentration.

 Other general symptoms that have been described include:

 - a sensation of ‘stuffiness’, odours and unusual tastes

 - exacerbation of other conditions, such as asthma.

 Investigation of symptoms thought to be related to the internal environment of buildings requires consideration of a broad range of possible connective factors.
-It’s important to determine whether or not there are reasonable grounds to suspect that a problem exists and to also define the level of the problem.
+It’s important to determine whether there are reasonable grounds to suspect that a problem exists and to also define the level of the problem.

-In order to do so, the frequency and characteristics of the symptoms should be assessed.
+To do so, the frequency and characteristics of the symptoms should be assessed.
 This is generally expected to give some indication of whether the cause is likely to be a specific and identifiable airborne contaminant or a general deficiency of dilution ventilation.

 The assessment of the internal building environment can then be guided towards the more likely cause.
 A useful step is to take measurements of carbon dioxide concentrations in the workplace air to assess the suitability of the fresh air supply in relation to the human occupancy level.

 Additionally, estimates of specific atmospheric contaminants can be undertaken if the inspection suggests the possibility of their presence in extreme concentrations.